nwg/racket-wiki/Code-Improvements.md

 These are improvements to the Racket source.
 Fork the GitHub repository and then submit a pull request.
-For detailed guidance see [[Ways to contribute to Racket]].
+For detailed guidance see [Tutorial: Contributing to Racket](https://blog.racket-lang.org/2017/09/tutorial-contributing-to-racket.html).

 * Find uses of alists and replace them with hash tables where appropriate (note that short alists, below ~40 items, can be faster than hashes)